 When all the split peas are disintegrated into the soup, check the consistency to see if you want to add more water.
 (I added about 2/3 cup more water.)
 Season to taste with salt and fresh ground black pepper, and serve hot.
 This soup will keep at least a week in the refrigerator, and it also freezes well.

-Since this soup includes carrots, it would be a phase two option for the South Beach Diet.
-Using chicken or turkey sausage also helps keep the soup South Beach Diet friendly.
+Split peas aren't low in carbs, and since this soup includes carrots, it would be a phase two option for the South Beach Diet.
 For a lower-carb version of split pea soup, replace the carrots with red bell pepper.
 That change would make the soup suitable for South Beach Phase One if you use portion control, but it might still be too high in carbs for other low-carb eating plans.